 The attorneys at Maggiano, DiGirolamo & Lizzi have nearly a century of combined experience representing injured workers and their loved ones.
 We understand the complexity of construction accident claims, and we will look beyond workers’ compensation to pursue full recovery of your damages.

-Please call (212) 543-1600 today for a free case review.
-Our construction accident lawyers serve clients throughout New York City and in other areas of New York.
+Please call (212) 543-1600 today for a FREE case review.
+Our construction accident lawyers serve clients throughout the Bronx and in other areas of New York.

 Why Do You Need a Construction Accident Lawyer?

 One of the biggest reasons to talk to an attorney after a construction accident is the seriousness of the injuries that usually occur.
 Accidents on construction sites commonly result in severe physical trauma.
 These injuries often leave workers incapacitated, in pain, and unable to return to their employment – sometimes permanently.

 Dealing with workers’ comp and other legal considerations is the last thing you should have to worry about in the wake of a construction accident.
 Lawyers at Maggiano, DiGirolamo & Lizzi can assist you with multiple aspects of your case, including: